jfr992/timeoff-management-aws/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This repo contains the steps and the code needed to deploy the infrastructure and componentes needed to deploy the timeoff-management app.
-It can tbe reproduced if the guide is followed strictly.
+It can be reproduced if the guide is followed strictly.

 ### Built With

 This section should list any major frameworks that you built your project using.
 Leave any add-ons/plugins for the acknowledgements section.
 Here are a few examples.